-What is a CNC Milling Machine: Milling is a cutting process that uses rotary cutters to systematically cut, bore, and shape a variety of materials, especially metals.
+Milling is a process that uses rotary cutters to systematically shear, bore, and shape a variety of materials, especially metals.
 On a CNC milling machine, computer software controls the rotary drill to move along multiple axes, allowing the machine to manufacture pieces that would be hard to produce manually.
 Most CNC milling machines operate their tooling on 3 to 5 geometrical axes.
 For example, vertical milling machines will have the common X, Y, and Z axes.
 The X and Y axes control horizontal movements of the tool, while the Z-axis controls the vertical movement.
 In a vertical machine, the spindle is fixed and has a bed that moves horizontally and vertically.

 Typical 3-Axis vertical machine

 Meanwhile, horizontal milling machines will have additional axes, usually a W and B-axis.
 The W-axis allows for a cross-slide or diagonal movement of the Z-axis, while the B-axis allows for a rotation of the Y-axis.
 Horizontal milling machines usually have rotating beds, allowing for cutting pieces at multiple angles.

 Multi-Axis hortizontal machine.
 The numerous axes allow for cutting at multiple angles on a single piece.

 While there are machines with additional axes, most have 3 to 5.
 The specific milling machine you choose will vary according to your business needs.